P. D. BROWN

 He has told stories from Cornwall to Orkney, Texas and Vermont in the United States and in 2023 was invited to tell at Edinburgh’s prestigious Scottish International Storytelling Festival.

-Hobbies: Brewing herbal ale, carving runestones, axe-throwing, night-walking and writing poetry.
+Brewing herbal ale, carving runestones, axe-throwing, night-walking and writing poetry.

-Favourite sayings: "Tis pity wine should be so deleterious, For tea and coffee leave us much more serious.” - Lord Byron.
+"Tis pity wine should be so deleterious, For tea and coffee leave us much more serious.” - Lord Byron.

 "To scal við saugu supa en ǽi ofmikit drecka soemð: er saugu at segia ef haeyrenðr til lyða, en tapat starfi at hafna at haeyra."